python/cpython/Doc/library/base64.rst

    length 2 (additional characters are ignored) which specifies the alternative alphabet used instead of the ``+`` and ``/`` characters.

    The decoded string is returned.
-A :exc:`TypeError` is raised if *s* were incorrectly padded or if there are non-alphabet characters present in the string.
+A :exc:`TypeError` is raised if *s* is incorrectly padded.
+Non-base64-alphabet characters are discarded prior to the padding check.

 .. function:: standard_b64encode(s)